15 Things You Need to Know About Social Security

 While you can begin receiving Social Security benefits at age 62, you aren’t entitled to 100% of them until reaching what’s known as your “full retirement age” (FRA)—which is based on your year of birth.

-For example, the current FRA for those born after 1960 is 67.
-Note this metric is subject to change and may in fact gradually tick higher to accumulate additional Social Security reserves since the program is currently underfunded.
-In fact, the Social Security Board of Trustees projects program costs will rise by 2035 to raise taxes enough to pay for only 75% of scheduled benefits; it therefore seems likely the program will employ a gradual FRA increase for the next generation eligible to claim benefits.
+For example, the current FRA for those born in 1960 or later is 67.
+Note this metric is subject to change and may gradually tick higher to shore up the program's finances.
+According to the 2025 Social Security Trustees Report, the trust fund that pays retirement benefits is projected to be depleted around 2033, after which incoming payroll taxes would cover only about 77% of scheduled benefits.
+It therefore seems likely the program will rely on measures such as a gradual FRA increase for the next generation of beneficiaries.

 The longer you wait, the larger your benefit